Skip to main content

 • may need to help larger accommodation owners opt out

-• may be able to agree with the marketplace you will be responsible for the GST.
+• may be able to agree with the online marketplace you will be responsible for the GST.

 Collecting and paying GST on supplies

-In most cases the marketplace operator will collect and pay GST of 15% on accommodation (and any closely connected services) supplied through their marketplace.
+In most cases the online marketplace will collect and pay GST of 15% on accommodation (and any closely connected services) supplied through their online marketplace.
 This includes any services you may supply to the guest for a fee through the marketplace, such as cleaning or providing fresh linen.

 You must treat these supplies of accommodation and any closely connected services as zero-rated in your GST return.

-You are not required to provide taxable supply information to the marketplace operator for these supplies.
+You are not required to provide taxable supply information to the online marketplace for these supplies.

 • be a New Zealand tax resident